acrouzet/sidvis/README.txt

 set fadeout_seconds=<#>
    * The length, in seconds, of a fade-out that can be added to the end of the .WAV recordings.

-set pan=<[m]ono|[s]tereo>
-   * Set the stereo configuration of the master audio.
-   * Only works with tracks that use over 2 SID chips.
-   * Stereo options are currently quite limited and may not be ideal, especially for 3 SID chips.

 set clock=<[n]tsc|[p]al]|[a]uto>